 One way of understanding systems better is by investigating what happens when things go wrong (this is analogous to the ways in which neurolinguists have better understood how the brain processes language by studying damaged brains, e.g. such as when a person has a stroke and a resultant language deficit known as aphasia).

 From my previous work in the UK National Health Service, the National Patient Safety Agency (NPSA) devotes its time to investigating so-called Patient Safety Problems.
 These are defined as any unintended or unexpected problem which could have or did lead to harm for one or more patients receiving care.
 A problem itself is defined as any deviation from expected results.
-The NPSA has developed a number of Root Cause Analysis resources to assists those investigating problems to focus on systems rather than the individuals within those systems.
+The NPSA has developed a number of Root Cause Analysis resources [as at 2016] to assist those investigating problems to focus on systems rather than the individuals within those systems.
 One can, therefore, contrast a person-centered approach with a systems approach, as follows.

 |person centred approach||systems approach|